Giving and Growing on the Plains of Tanzania

-The Interdisciplinary Studies major must prepare a program proposal with substantial intellectual content.
+The Interdisciplinary Studies major at Stonehill College must prepare a program proposal with substantial intellectual content.
 Formulated with faculty advisors — one of whom will be designated as principal advisor — it must reflect the objectives of a liberal arts education.
 The student must also confer with the Program Coordinator.

 Proposals to create an Interdisciplinary Studies major must be approved prior to a student’s enrollment in the final 10 courses of their Stonehill degree (i.e., prior to the senior year).
 If a student is adding an Interdisciplinary Studies major as a second major, an exception may be allowed to this requirement.